mir4a/resize-container-react/README.md

 | --- | --- | --- | --- |
 | children? | ReactNode | null | custom icon or whatever component to use as resize handle |
 | style? | CSSProperties | {} | override default position and other styles |

+## Known Issues
+1. Children containing image will cause the container's height to jump during resizing.
+2. `onResize` callback returns negative values when resizing collapses the container.

 ## License